H-bomb versus A-bomb: Understanding the difference

 Published Wednesday, January 6, 2016 9:05AM EST

-In a world more accustomed to talking about F-bombs than H-bombs, North Korea's claim that it has detonated one may have you asking what it is, and how it's different from an A-bomb.
+In a world that's not really accustomed to H-bombs, North Korea's claim that it has detonated one may have you asking what it is, and how it's different from an A-bomb.
 Here's what you need to know about the nuclear bomb lingo that has fallen out of the conversation since the end of the Cold War:

 Nuclear weapons create powerful explosions by splitting or fusing atoms' nuclei, releasing destructive amounts of energy.